UTIXlvogel/report-documentation-gitbook/attendance/seating-assignments.md

 ---
-description: \>-
-  For Assigned Seating Events.
-Ability to view what seats are still available, as well as ones that are Reserved, including the Date, and the Record Locator.
 description: >-
   \>- For Assigned Seating Events.
 Ability to view what seats are still available, as well as ones that are Reserved, including the Date, and the